gamecoreSRC/Archived-ChromeOS-XML/README.md

 # For use in the Android Studio.

-These are the original (taken from the Wayback Machine) which were removed from the Google API. odl of these work but i couldn't find them for my life
+These are the original (taken from the Wayback Machine) which were removed from the Google API. idk of these work but i couldn't find them for my life

 ## Usage
 In Android Studio, navigate to the SDK Manager, and click SDK Update Sites.